orsuharikrishna/Git-Workflow/documentation/git-branching-model.md

     2. bug branch

-        *This branch is used to fix the bug in existing system.
+        *This branch is used to fix the bugs in existing system.
         *This branch should branch off from: *develop*.
         *This branch should merge back into: *develop*.